 What I Packed:

 Packing for this trip was pretty hard.
 It was mostly cold but our temps ranged from mid-20’s during the day to upper 50’s.
 It also snowed but quickly turned to rain.
-So we ran the gamut as far as weather went.
+So we ran the gamut as far as the weather went.
 There were two must have’s for this trip – comfortable waterproof footwear and light layers.
 We did A LOT of walking and the streets were sloppy most of the time.
-The stores, restaurants and museums were all very hot inside, so light removable layers were a must.
+The stores, restaurants, and museums were all very hot inside, so light removable layers were a must.

 I pretty much stuck to the script and only packed pieces from the GYPO Winter Style Challenge and then mixed and matched them every day into casual outfits for most activities and slightly dressier versions for shows and dinner.

-Tip: Pin this post, even if you don’t have a trip planned to NYC in the near future, it makes a good packing list for Chicago or any other cold weather city you may visit!
+Tip: Pin this post, even if you don’t have a trip planned to NYC in the near future, it makes a good packing list for Chicago or any other cold-weather city you may visit!